MAS ‘closely studying' reports on 'FinCEN' leak that mentioned Singapore banks in suspicious transactions

 “We continue to enhance our anti-money laundering capabilities through the use of technologies including artificial intelligence and machine learning,” he added.

-A SARs report is equivalent to a suspicious transaction report (STR) in Singapore, which is filed by banks with the Commercial Affairs Department (CAD).
+SARs are equivalent to a suspicious transaction report (STR) in Singapore,which is filed by banks with the Commercial Affairs Department (CAD).

 An STR contains financial information and is filed when there is reason to believe the funds involved are related to crimes like money laundering or terrorism financing.